-Soft crinkle cookies are infused with the flavor and sweetness of sweet red bean paste is amazingly good.
+Soft and chewy crinkle cookies are infused with the flavor and sweetness of sweet red bean paste is amazingly good.
 The recipe can be made with egg or without egg.

 I always have sweet red bean paste in stock.
 I usually make a large batch and then portion it out into smaller portions and freeze.
 So I was craving for crinkle cookies and I want to use up my red bean paste stash and that’s how these sweet red bean paste crinkle cookies are created 🙂